lucasbasquerotto/cloud/README.md

         non_empty: true
 ```

-Then the deployment will create the following files (the destination is always is the `custom_pod` repository directory):
+Then the deployment will create the following files (the destination is always is the `ext_pod` repository directory):

 ---